grange85/ahfow-www/collections/_posts/2002/2002-03-12-luna-romantica-23rd-april.markdown

 - news
 tags: []
 ---
-<p>Luna's new album, Romantica, will be released on April 23rd on Jetset Records (in the US).
-No news as yet about non-US availability.</p>
+Luna's new album, Romantica, will be released on April 23rd on Jetset Records (in the US).
+No news as yet about non-US availability.